 Who do I contact in an emergency?

-If you find yourself in an emergency in Indonesia, some helpful contacts include:
+If you find yourself in an emergency in Indonesia, the following are some helpful contacts:

 - Your travel insurer.
-Your insurance provider will have an 24/7 helpline for claims and medical emergencies.
+Your insurance provider will have a 24/7 helpline for claims and medical emergencies.

 - National emergency hotline.
-You can reach this service by dialing 118.
+You can reach this service by dialling 118.

-- US Embassy or consulate.
-If you lose your passport, get into legal trouble or if there’s a countrywide emergency, contact the nearest US embassy or consulate.
+- UK Embassy or consulate.
+If you lose your passport, get into legal trouble or if there’s a countrywide emergency, contact the nearest UK embassy or consulate.

 From its beautiful beaches and soaring mountains to its ancient temples and friendly locals, Indonesia offers an enchanting experience you’ll never forget.
 Pick up a travel insurance policy before you leave so your trip doesn’t become unforgettable for all the wrong reasons.